CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise-01.md

 ## Overview

-In this lab, you will explore the lifecycle of developing AI applications using Microsoft Foundry's Prompt Flow.
-You will start by understanding the structured process, including initialization, experimentation, evaluation, refinement, and production stages.
-You will learn about different flow types, such as Standard, Chat, and Evaluation flows, and how they cater to various application needs.
-You will also delve into the concept of flows and nodes within Prompt Flow, which enables seamless data processing and task execution.
+This is a **read-only lab**, designed to help you understand the concepts and lifecycle of developing AI applications using Microsoft Foundry’s Prompt Flow.

+There are no practical tasks to perform in this lab.
+Instead, you are expected to carefully review the content and understand:

+- The Flow Development Lifecycle
+- Different types of flows.
+- The structure of a flow.
+- Available tools in Prompt Flow.

+This foundational understanding will prepare you for the upcoming hands-on labs.

 ## Objective

-In this lab, you will perform the following:
+In this lab, you will understand and review the following concepts:

-- Task 1: Comprehend the Flow Development Lifecycle
+- Comprehend the Flow Development Lifecycle
-     - Task 1.1: Understand the types of flows
+- Understand the different types of flows (Standard, Chat, and Evaluation)
-     - Task 1.2: Understand a flow
+- Explore the structure of a flow (Inputs, Nodes, and Outputs)
-     - Task 1.3: Explore the tools available in prompt flow
+- Review the tools available in Prompt Flow

+This lab focuses on building foundational knowledge that will support upcoming hands-on exercises.

 ### Task 1: Comprehend the Flow Development Lifecycle